home-assistant/developers.home-assistant/docs/creating_integration_manifest.md

 }
 ```

-Note that all values in the `properties` filters must be lowercase, and may contain an fnmatch type wildcard.
+Note that all values in the `properties` filters must be lowercase, and may contain a fnmatch type wildcard.

 ## SSDP